This post may contain affiliate links. Please see our Disclosure Policy for details

 Yes, I hosted a successful party, but I didn’t get to enjoy socializing with my guests, and several of them noticed.

-I didn’t realize what I was doing until my niece came in the kitchen and pleaded with me to sit down and play just one game.
+I didn’t realize what I was doing until my niece came into the kitchen and pleaded with me to sit down and play just one game.

 Make it a point to prepare ahead of time, leave the mess until the last guest has left, and enjoy the time you have with others.

-Their time is just a precious as yours, and they’ve chosen to spend a few hours of it with you.
+Their time is just as precious as yours, and they’ve chosen to spend a few hours of it with you.
 Soak in, enjoy, and cherish that time before it’s gone.

 What other things do you do to make your guests feel welcome?